Sorcerer Lodge Guided Ski week

 Some pointers on packing:

-Try to keep your ski pack and duffel to about 15 kg/35 lbs.
+Keep your ski pack and duffel (excluding your skis) to about 15 kg/35 lbs.

 We will not accept very large duffels (like hockey bags) or bags/luggage with hard sides or wheels as they are too difficult or impossible to pack into the helicopter.
 You need to bring smaller, soft duffel bags.